chobeat/awesome-critical-tech-reading-list/README.md

 ## Meta
 * [Resisting reduction](https://jods.mitpress.mit.edu/pub/resisting-reduction) [2017]: using the religion around Singularity, the author presents in a concise way what does it mean to deal with complex systems and why naive, reductionists views should be rejected when presented as solutions to social problems.
+* [Do Artifacts Have Politics?](https://www.cc.gatech.edu/~beki/cs4001/Winner.pdf)[1980]: in a single paper, the author highlights how both engineers and social scientists misinterpret the relationship between technology and society.
+In particular he attacks the narrative, widespread among engineers, that artifacts have no political properties in themselves and that function or efficiency are the only drivers of technological design and implementation.

 ## What is going on around you and what role do you play in it?